NEW YORK UNIVERSITY

 e.
-Identifying and discussing new and/or improved compliance best practices; and
+Identifying and discussing new and/or improved compliance and risk management best

 f.
-Engaging School Liaisons,where appropriate, to disseminate information, receive input based on School experience, and respond to queries.
+Engaging members of the Schools Compliance and Risk Management Officers Taskforce (SCOT),where appropriate, to disseminate information, receive input based on School experience, and respond to queries.